ADULT Vaccine Law in Washington State

 • Until 2019, there were no state vaccination requirements for adults.
 Some private employers and institutions of higher learning set vaccination requirements for employees and/or students.
 They also set their own exemption terms; they are supposed to comply with state and federal protections regarding religion and disabilities.

 • 2019: CHILD CARE WORKERS.
-A new law was enacted requiring proof of Measles, Mumps, Rubella immunity or vaccination with the MMR vaccine. for workers and volunteers at certain child day care centers and outdoor nature-based child care providers.
+A new law was enacted requiring either proof of measles immunity or vaccination with the MMR vaccine for workers and volunteers at certain child day care centers and outdoor nature-based child care providers.
 See details below.

 • 2022: Governor Inslee coerced state agencies to permanently mandate COVID-19 shots for state employees.
 In 2023, the requirement was rescinded.

-The Legislature Passes Bills that become Law under the Revised Code of Washington (RCW).
-Here are the RCW’s pertaining to current adult RCW’s.
+The Legislature passes bills that become law (statutes) in the Revised Code of Washington (RCW).
+Here are the RCWs pertaining to current adult RCW’s.

 HTMLPDF 43.216.690 Child day care centers and outdoor nature-based child care providers—Immunization.